hphelion/documentation/migration-overview-reference.md

 4. In the `Quickconnect` tool bar, enter the appropriate information in the following fields, or leave the default values:

 	Host.
-Enter the IP address of the server to which you want to connect.
+Enter the floating IP address of the server to which you want to connect.

 	Username.
 Enter the user name created in the FileZilla server.